 Ashwin Purnima - Sharad Purnima, the Night of Nectar

-Among all twelve Purnimas, Sharad Purnima — the full moon of Ashwin (September or October) — holds a special place.
-It is considered by many classical and living traditions to be the most powerful full moon of the year, the one night when the Moon is said to be in its fullest health and most benevolent influence.
+Among all twelve Purnimas, Sharad Purnima - the full moon of Ashwin (September or October) - holds a special place.
+Many devotional and regional traditions treat it as one of the most powerful full moons of the year because of its Kojagara vigil, Lakshmi worship, autumnal clarity, and amrit symbolism.

 The classical tradition describes Sharad Purnima as the night on which अमृत (amrit), the nectar of immortality, descends from the Moon to the Earth.
 This is not taken literally in the interpretive tradition but rather as a poetic expression of the Moon's particular fullness on this night.
 Many households leave kheer (rice cooked in milk and sugar) out in the moonlight on Sharad Purnima night, to be eaten before dawn - a practice that connects both to the nectar symbolism and to the tradition of sattvic foods prepared in the lunar atmosphere.